This section provides a detailed guide to Search view.

 - Download: Download the current search results as a text file.

 - Export to S3: Save search results to an S3 bucket.

-(17) Click the Share button in the left-center of the search bar to display the following Share actions for your current search:
+(12) Click the Share button to display the following Share actions for your current search:

 - Copy Link: Copies a link for this search to your clipboard with relative time references replaced by absolute (e.g., instead of the searching the previous hour, it would search 8 a.m. to 9 a.m.).

-- Add to Shared Search List: Opens a dialog box that lets you save the active search query to either your personal or team's list of saved searches; the team list is selected by default.
-Saved searches are available in the Search main navigation menu.
+- Save to Shared Searches: Opens a dialog box that lets you save the active search query to either your personal or team's list of saved searches; the team list is selected by default.
+Saved searches are available from the Search dropdown.